 FUEL PUMP AREA

 Employees must run the pump manually.
 Do not use a gas cap or other items to run the pump automatically.
+You must remain at the pump until fueling is completed to monitor the flow of diesel correctly.

 If the driver spills fuel, obtain the cleanup materials (absorbent powder) from the Shop Foreman.
 It is the driver's responsibility to clean up the fuel spill.
 Spilling of Fuel is unacceptable.

 The use of a cell phone near fuel pumps is prohibited.
 No passenger is allowed on the bus while fueling (including monitor or any other personnel).

+All passengers to include monitors must be off the bus while fueling.

+All employees must respond in assisting the driver in a case of emergency.

-BACKING A SCHOOL BUS IN NOT RECOMMENDED
+BACKING A SCHOOL BUS IS NOT RECOMMENDED

 Try to avoid getting in situations that require having to back up the bus.
 It should only be done as a last resort.
 If the assigned route description requires you to back the bus, report this to the Driver Trainer, Routes Office immediately.
 However, if the bus needs to be reversed follow these procedures:

+If the bus is equipped, make sure to use the backup camera as guide at all times.

 If possible, get another adult to guide you.
-If no one is available to guide you, ensure that the area behind your bus is clear of obstacles, people, and other vehicles
+If no one is available to guide you, ensure that the area behind your bus is clear of obstacles, people, and other vehicles.

 Once you are certain the area is clear, sound the horn, and begin backing slowly and smoothly